finos/common-domain-model/documentation/source/documentation.rst

  		[metadata reference]
  	aggregationMethodology AggregationMethod (0..1)

-The ``Reset`` represents the ultimate value of the reset, the number used to compute cash flows, along with a set of observations that were used.
-The set of observations can be many, in which case `aggregationMethod` attribute is used to describe how the many observations transformed into the single value.
+The ``resetValue`` attribute represents the ultimate value of the reset as a number and is the number used to compute corresponding cash flows.
+If multiple ``observations`` were used to derive the ``resetValue``,  ``aggregationMethod`` should be used to describe how the many observations where aggregated into the single value.

 Example 3: Transfer
 """""""""""""""""""